Skip to main content

 Senior Staff Attorney and Director of Disability Justice Litigation at the American Civil Liberties Union of the New York Affiliate of ACLU

-Beth Haroules, Senior Staff Attorney and Director of Disability Justice Litigation at ACLU of New York/NYCLU, is recognized for her lifelong dedication to defending the rights of people with disabilities.
+Beth Haroules, Senior Staff Attorney and Director of Disability Justice Litigation at ACLU of New York/NYCLU, was recognized for her lifelong dedication to defending the rights of people with disabilities.
 Handling a diverse range of cases, including high-impact litigations such as Willowbrook class action, Hirschfeld v.
 HHC/Kings County, and Kendra’s Law, Beth has been a crucial advocate for constitutional and civil liberties issues, contributing significantly to policy development and public education.

 Rebecca A. Seawright